Katie Cohen: Lease Extension Terms

 Katie Cohen, a former Partner at JPC Law is now a Partner at Child & Child and is also a full member of the Association of Leasehold Enfranchisement Practitioners (ALEP).

-Katie’s article focuses upon the terms of the new lease which has been modified during the course of the statutory lease extension and under Section 57 of the Leasehold Reform, Housing and Urban Development Act 1993 (“the Act”) states that a statutory lease extension is to be granted on terms as follows:
+Katie’s article focuses upon the terms of the new lease which has been modified during the course of the statutory lease extension and under s57 of the Leasehold Reform, Housing and Urban Development Act 1993 (“the Act”) is to be granted on the following terms:

-- To be at a peppercorn ground rent (i.e. nil) for the entirety of the term of the new lease (i.e. the If a leaseholder is the first in their block of flats/building to extend their lease, there could of course be the situation where that particular leaseholder has a lease which is not identical to the others in the block and therefore no uniformity throughout that development.additional 90 years plus the present unexpired term).
+- To be at a peppercorn ground rent (i.e. nil) for the entirety of the term of the new lease (i.e. an additional 90 years plus the present unexpired term);

 - To be on the same terms as the existing lease, subject to minor modifications and certain statutory exclusions and additions: